mehdisbys/megaprof/readme.md

 ### TODO

-- [ ] Have a summary of the search parameters at the top to results page
+- [x] Have a summary of the search parameters at the top to results page
+	- need variables from the backend, template string is been implemented

 - [x] Have 2 search fields : subjects and location